 1. Set Them Up for Success

-Setting an animal up for success is a major theme in dog training as it calls on your ability to be mindful of your dog’s general behavior as well as their surroundings, and the same applies for how to train a dog not to run away effectively.
+Setting an animal up for success is a major theme in dog training as it calls on your ability to be mindful of your dog’s general behavior as well as their surroundings, and the same applies for training the dog not to run away when off-leash.

 For instance, if your dog is terrified or overly-excited by motorcycles and you request the “Sit” behavior from them while at a motorcycle rally, chances are they’re going to fail the test.
 If you request them to sit while in your driveway with a stationary motorcycle parked nearby, they’re more likely to successfully follow your instructions because they are not as overwhelmed.

-As your dog’s owner, provider, and friend you should know them relatively well.
-Use this knowledge to your advantage and to theirs by only requesting realistic behavior from them.
+You should know your dog relatively well.
+Use this knowledge to your advantage and to theirs by only requesting realistically achievable goals from the dog.
 This means acknowledging that in the realm of dog training, your pet is not the only student.
 You, as the trainer, are also a student and it’s your responsibility to know your canine, know their distractions or triggers, and practice good timing.

-In relation to how to train a dog to not run away, you can set them up for success by choosing to only call them to you when you are sure they will obey.
+In relation to teaching a dog not to run away in early stages, you can set them up for success by only calling the dog to you when you're sure the dog will obey.
 For hound owners this may mean choosing not to call “Here!” while their scent-scavenging skill has their powerful nose to the ground.
 Most dogs, especially those from hunting breeds, would rather track a scent than listen to you.

 2. Use a Clicker (and a Whistle)

-There are many noise-makers on the market geared towards dog-owners.
-These devices are favorites of hunters who need their canine hunting companions to work independently but also obediently return when called.
-Dog whistles are the most popular choice for dog-parents with off-leash explorers because dogs – due to their keen senses of hearing – can hear them from miles and miles away.
+There are many noise-makers on the market geared towards dog owners.
+These devices are favorites of hunters who need their gun dogs to work independently but also return when called.
+Dog whistles are a popular choice for off-leash explorers because dogs – due to their keen senses of hearing – can hear them from miles and miles away.

-3. Run Backwards or Zig-Zag (Away from Them)
+3. Run Backwards or Zig-Zag (Away From the Dog)

-It may sound crazy, but dog trainers and animal behaviorists agree on this: if you want a dog to come to you, run away from them.
-Many times, pet-owners will make the mistake of running after an off-leash dog, and as naturally playful and social creatures, dogs are inclined to think this is a game of chase.
+It may sound odd, but dog trainers and animal behaviorists agree on this: if you want a dog to come to you, run away from them.
+Many times, pet owners will make the mistake of running after an off-leash dog, and as naturally playful and social creatures, dogs are inclined to think this is a game of chase.

-What’s much more efficient in how to train a dog to not run away is to run away from them while calling their name in a loud, excited tone.
+What’s much more efficient is to run away from your dog while calling the dog's name in a loud, excited tone.
 Running backward, so you can keep your eyes on them, is enticing for them because they can see your expression and judge it to be happy.
-This is especially important if your dog already knows that running away isn’t the right thing to do, because it tells them that you’re not looking to punish them if they return to you.
+This is especially important if your dog already knows that running away isn’t the right thing to do, because it tells them that you’re not looking to punish your pet if they return to you.

 Running in a zig-zag pattern or even jumping and leaping are enticing for canines as well, because it displays playfulness and they’ll want to join you in your frolic rather than run off in the opposite direction.

 This could be because they’re anticipating punishment based on the frightening tone of you voice and/or body language.
 When learning how to train a dog not to run away and training the pup to be obedient off-leash, you should always use an excited, happy tone.
-This is especially important if they happen to run away from you.
+This is especially important if the dog happens to run away from you.
 Never use the angry tone of voice because it's unlikely to produce the result you want.

 Try to play these fun yet educational games as least three to four times a week.